Hermes: A General-Purpose Proxy-Enabled Networking Architecture: Implementation and Evaluation

 \section{Implementation and Evaluation}

-This section demonstrates the capabilities of the Hermes architecture by prototyping and evaluating its performance in various use cases.
-As Hermes is a general-purpose architecture, its benefit can be illustrated through numerous use cases.
-Here, we handpicked four introductory use cases to corroborate the listed features in Section \ref{concepts}.
+This section demonstrates the capabilities of the Hermes architecture by prototyping and evaluating its performance across several use cases.
+We implemented the necessary control-plane components and built data-plane prototypes using available open-source tools.
+This approach shows that the Hermes data plane is feasible and can be assembled easily from existing tools.
+Although this implementation choice limits some optimization opportunities and affects the absolute performance results, it supports our goal of demonstrating Hermes' data-plane feasibility.
+Therefore, the measurements reported here should be viewed as baseline results that can be improved with implementations more directly tailored to the Hermes architecture.
+In addition, the evaluations in this section primarily focus on data-plane features and mechanisms, consistent with this paper's goal of specifying the capabilities that proxies should provide and how they operate.

+In this section, we handpicked four introductory use cases to show Hermes can address challenges listed in Section \ref{related}.
 For each use case, we deploy an overlay topology over an underlying physical network.
-Dependent proxies and standalone proxies are abbreviated as \textbf{\textit{DP}} and \textbf{\textit{SaP}}, respectively.
+Dependent proxies and standalone proxies are abbreviated as \textbf{\textit{DP}} and \textbf{\textit{SaP}} as before, respectively.
 Configuration details are briefly discussed here, with further information provided in the appendix.
-As we continue to adopt and apply this architecture, we will expand the list of use cases and publish updates on GitHub.
+Mapping of each use case to challenges is shown in Table \ref{tab:evalmap}.